Sierra de Santa Cruz (Guatemala)

 The Sierra de Santa Cruz is a small mountain range in eastern Guatemala.
 It is situated north of Lake Izabal, in the department of Izabal.
 The mountain range has a south-west to north-east orientation, and is approximately 55 km long and 13 km wide.

 Its highest peaks have an altitude of approximately 1100 m (15.68122°N 89.32692°W).

 Fauna

-Frog Craugastor trachydermus is only known from the Sierra de Santa Cruz.
+Craugastor trachydermus, a species of frog in the family Craugastoridae, is endemic to Guatemala and only known from its type locality, Xiacam in the Sierra de Santa Cruz.
 It is critically endangered.